Volunteer Dentist Guidelines

 - The program guidelines do not cover the repair or replacement of previous dental work, such as, dental work that does not fit, looks bad, no longer works, an implant that was started but not completed.

-- In addition to disqualifications for eligibility reasons, you can also disqualify a patient from the program, when consistent with applicable dentistry laws and ethics, for all or any of the following reasons: failing to show up for appointments, excessively cancelling appointments, or cancelling appointments without 48-hour notice or rejecting your proposed treatment plan.
+- In addition to disqualifications for eligibility reasons, you can also disqualify a patient from the program for all or any of the following reasons: failing to show up for appointments, excessively canceling appointments, or canceling appointments without 48-hour notice.

 Specialist and laboratory info